The importance of a weekly employee check-in for your business

 While consistent, structured feedback is important for the development of any employee, it's even more important for staff working remotely.
 The lack of regular face-to-face interaction makes it harder for remote staff to stay in the loop.
 Regular you can keep your remote staff updated by having them check in regularly.
 They can update their goal-tracking every week, and always have opportunities to give feedback to their managers.

 How Weekly10 makes weekly employee check-ins a piece of cake

-While face-to-face feedback is certainly better than a note on your desk, it isn’t without its own issues.
+While face-to-face feedback is certainly better than a note on your desk, it isn't without its own issues.
 One-to-ones can be time-consuming to organise.
 And that's is the last thing you want if you're trying to do away with unessential meetings.
-On top of that, employees and managers alike seem to dread them, especially when they take the form of the dreaded annual performance review.

-Weekly10’s employee check-in feature is easy to use, and is just one of our most popular features.
+Weekly10 is the core of our service and one of our most popular features.
 That's why we've made it as user-friendly as possible.
-It only takes a few minutes to answer the questions, which are easily customisable on the employee level, rather than being a generic questionnaire.
-They also have plenty of room for additional comments, which help facilitate effective two-way feedback.
+It only takes a few minutes to answer the questions.
+And they are easily customisable on the employee level, rather than being a generic questionnaire.
+They also have plenty of room for extra comments, which help to enable effective two-way feedback.

-1-10 scale questions for rating things like satisfaction and wellbeing.
-Our open-ended questions (e.g. “what have you achieved this week?” or “do you require any additional support, training or equipment?”) allow employees to respond in as much detail as they want about the issues relevant to them.
+1-10 scale questions for rating things like satisfaction and wellbeing in a quantifiable way.
+Our open-ended questions allow employees to respond in as much detail as they want about the issues relevant to them.
 Giving staff a chance to put things in their own words is an essential part of sentiment analysis.

 The weekly check-in also incorporates our SMART Goal and OKR (Objectives and Key Results) systems.
 These enable employees to provide regular updates to their assigned tasks in a measurable way.
 SMART Goals help you to break things down into sub-goals and assign manageable workloads.